Professional Dry Needling in Montgomery

 Dry needle is a modern physiotherapy technique in which the practitioner inserts extremely fine filiform needles into myofascial trigger points on the patient’s body.
 As opposed to wet needles, dry needles do not inject anything into the muscle tissue.
 The goal is to relieve muscle tension, muscle pain, and muscle spasms through strategic trigger points.

-After having introduced dry needle to Cincinnati and the surrounding areas 11 years ago, Kyle A. Danemayer has built a reputation for being one of the leading dry needle practitioners in the region.
+After having started dry needling in 2007, Kyle A. Danemayer has built a reputation for being one of the leading dry needle practitioners in the region.
 His Christian-based approach to holistic medicine gives him a unique perspective on physical therapy and the spiritual side of life.
 Contact Matrix Dry Needle Physical Therapy LLC to learn more and book an appointment today!

 What is the Difference Between Acupuncture and Dry Needle?